Skip to main content

 Extract from Document

-Upload PDF, Word, or other documents to extract requirements and text content.Best for:
+Upload PDF documents to extract requirements and text content.Best for:

 • Technical specifications